googleapis/google-cloud-cpp/release/howto-update-conan-package.md

 Using `conan create` can be relatively slow.
 Sometimes you need to just troubleshoot the component definitions.
-It is possible to skip the build step and getting a quicker cycle.
+It is possible to skip the build step and get a quicker edit+test cycle.

 Put the package in
 [editable mode](https://docs.conan.io/2/tutorial/developing_packages/editable_packages.html)